-Whether you own a restaurant or bar, the design of your bar's drink menu can have a heavy impact on sales.
+Whether you own a restaurant or bar, or are planning to open a bar or restaurant, the design of your bar's drink menu can have a heavy impact on sales.
 Everything from the colors you select, the placement of your drink options, and how you display pricing can influence purchase decisions.

 It should come as no surprise that drinks are often the most profitable items for restaurants, and certain drinks are more profitable than others; you can view your most profitable bar menu items in your bar POS system sales reports.
 It’s important to pay extreme attention to detail when designing your drink menu so you can maximize sales.